New Town, Tasmania

 Community clubs

 Additionally, the New Town Bay Rowing Centre is offers another exciting and inclusive club experience for those residing in or near New Town.
 Equipped with a modern training facility situated on the picturesque River Derwent, it serves various clubs, schools, and the Tasmanian Insitute of Sport.
-Featuring a versatile hall, a well-equipped gymnasium, facilities for community programs, accessible amenities, and kitchen and dining areas, this center plays a vital role in the New Town community.
+Featuring a versatile hall, a well-equipped gymnasium, facilities for community programs, accessible amenities, and kitchen and dining areas, this centre plays a vital role in the New Town community.
 Why not join the New Town Bay Rowing Centre to be a part of this vibrant and dynamic community hub!

 Are you a local business?